VAUTPL/VisualRecognition/README.md

 # VisualReconition-IBM WATSON
 ==============================
-This project is from Gp 2.2, consists of creating an app using the OPENCV API, in conjunction with the WATSON-VISUAL RECOGNITION API
+This project is from Gp 2.2, consists of creating an app using the OPENCV API, in conjunction with the WATSON-VISUAL RECOGNITION API.

 ###Professor:
 - Rodrigo Barba [lrbarba@utpl.edu.ec](mailto:lrbarba@utpl.edu.ec)